muammar-yacoob/Unity-Knowledge-Base/README.md

 # Unity Knowledge Base #
-*A collective knowledge for best practices in Unity 3D*
+*A curated repository of collective knowledge for optimizing development workflows and best practices in Unity 3D*

 ![Fixing Problems](./_res/Comics/fixingProblems.png)